divvun/DivvunPublicTenders/CLDRSupport.md

-# Improved CLDR support in the keyboard infra
+# Extensions to the keyboard infra & improved CLDR support

 ## Locale support
 * support for specifying locale data in a simple (yaml) format